 Secretary - Mona Davidson - Tisler

 Member of the clarinet section of the band.
 Graduate of Gar-Field High School many years ago.
 Studied music and psychology at WVU.
 Played with WVU Wind Symphony, WVU Marching Band, Cape Cod Concert Band, and Knightwind Ensemble in Milwaukee, WI.
 After returning to Prince William County I joined the PW Community Band.
-I enjoy playing music and continue to take lessons from John Colbert who was a student of Harold Wright.
+I enjoy playing music and continue to learn and grow with my mentor John Colbert.
 I particularly enjoy playing chamber music and playing within an orchestra.